 Endometriosis.
-Endometriosis is another common cause of female infertility that may leave 30 to 40 percent of women infertile.
+Endometriosis is a common cause of female infertility that may leave up to 30 to 40 percent of affected women infertile.
 Symptoms of endometriosis include pelvic pain, abnormal menstrual cycles and bleeding, and pain during bowel movements or intercourse.

 Polycystic ovary syndrome.
 Women with PCOS often do not ovulate, making it difficult to conceive.
 Symptoms of PCOS include excessive facial and body hair, hair loss, acne and obesity.